 As mentioned, you can flip the mirrored photos on Galaxy S20 (read on).
 But sometimes, many users may want to avoid the flipped photos when tapping the shutter button.

 Please note, there is NO way to flip the mirrored image in the preview screen.
-The Galaxy S20 camera preview screen always shows the mirrored (flipped) photo.
+The Galaxy S20 camera preview screen always shows the mirrored (flipped) photo for all supported Galaxy S20 camera modes.

 What you can do is to avoid the mirrored photos when saving them on Galaxy S20.